 The question is now what WWE has in store for Johnny Wrestling but you cannot take away what he has done for the NXT brand.
 Now, it will be up to Cole to carry legacy as NXT Champion and I think he can more than handle it.

 Triple H has done it once again and it should not be shocking.
 He had a plan for the developmental brand back in 2012 and with his knowledge of the business, he has made it one of the shows in wrestling today.
-Raw and SmackDown may be at some low points with odd storylines and the ridiculous “Wild Card” rule but we can always NXT and NXT TakeOver to deliver great and memorable shows.
+Raw and SmackDown may be at some low points with odd storylines and the ridiculous “Wild Card” rule but we can always count on NXT and NXT TakeOver to deliver great and memorable shows.